venomlinux/handbook/book/install_from_stage_image.md

 # umount /mnt/venom
 ```

-Then you can reboot now.
-You should have bootable Venom Linux installed into you drive
+You can restart your machine now, Venom Linux should be bootable.
 ```
 # reboot
 ```